meshmatt/meshmatt/README.md

 👋 Hi, I’m SHEM MATURI
-I have a Diploma in Mechanical Engineering with intrest in Tech.
+I have a Diploma in Mechanical Engineering with interest in Tech.
 Currently learning my Web development in HTML, CSS and JavaScript from Zuri Team.

 - 👀 I’m interested in open source and competitive build ups.